nychealth/EH-dataportal/content/data-stories/housing-creates-health/index.md

 }
 </script>

-### Housing quality: More than half of renter-occupied homes in NYC have health-related maintenance problems.
+### Housing quality: Over half of renter-occupied homes in NYC have health-related maintenance problems.

-When housing is unaffordable, options become limited and people often end up in lower-quality housing with maintenance and/or pest issues that can cause or worsen health conditions.
+When housing is unaffordable, options become limited, and people often end up in lower-quality housing with maintenance deficiencies that can cause or worsen health conditions.

 <div class="pullquote my-4">
 <figure class="">